cunningjames/macropy/readme.rst

 .. image:: https://travis-ci.org/azazel75/macropy.svg?branch=master
   :target: https://travis-ci.org/azazel75/macropy

+This is a fork of MacroPy that includes changes to support using macros from within Jupyter consoles and notebooks.
+See [this pull request] (https://github.com/azazel75/macropy/pull/20) by Juha Jeronen (user Technologicat).

 **MacroPy** is an implementation of `Syntactic Macros
 <http://tinyurl.com/cmlls8v>`_ in the `Python Programming Language
 <http://python.org/>`_.
 MacroPy provides a mechanism for user-defined